haihabi/haihabi.github.io/_pages/about.md

 ---

-I'm Hai Victor Habi, a Ph.D. student in the School of Electrical Engineering at Tel Aviv University, where I'm advised by Professor [Hagit Messer](https://www.messer.sites.tau.ac.il/) and Professor [Yoram Bresler](https://ece.illinois.edu/about/directory/faculty/ybresler)  (University of Illinois Urbana-Champaign).
+I'm a Ph.D. student in the School of Electrical Engineering at Tel Aviv University, under the supervision of Professor [Hagit Messer](https://www.messer.sites.tau.ac.il/) (Tel Aviv University) and Professor [Yoram Bresler](https://ece.illinois.edu/about/directory/faculty/ybresler)  (University of Illinois Urbana-Champaign).
+My research lies in the intersection of statistical signal processing and deep learning, with a focus on generative modeling.
+Specifically, I am developing methodologies for obtaining estimation performance bounds from data.

-I previously earned my M.Sc. in Electrical Engineering from Tel Aviv University under the supervision of Professor Hagit Messer.
+I previously earned my M.Sc. in Electrical Engineering from Tel Aviv University under the supervision of Professor Hagit Messer in the [Cellenmon Lab](https://cellenmonlab.tau.ac.il/) where I dealt with different aspects of environmental monitoring using machine learning and commercial microwave links.

-Currently, I also work part-time at Sony Semiconductor Israel, leading research and algorithm development for efficient deep learning.
+Currently, I also hold a part-time at Sony Semiconductor Israel, leading research and algorithm development for efficient deep learning.